-This service is not to be provided for development or implementation of behavior support plans or functional assessment as these services require licensure as a behavior analyst, psychologist, counselor or social worker with specialized training in behavior analysis.
-However, this service might work in conjunction with a Applied Behavior Analysis Service provider to develop and establish a support system that can implement strategies towards a good quality of life for the individual.
+This service is not to be provided for development or implementation of BSPs or functional assessment as these services require licensure as a behavior analyst, psychologist, counselor or social worker with specialized training in behavior analysis.
+However, this service might work in conjunction with an ABA Service provider to develop and establish a support system that can implement strategies towards a good quality of life for the individual.

-Person Centered Strategies Consultation differs from the Applied Behavior Analysis Service in that PCSC the focus and whole scope of the service is on identifying barriers to a good quality of life and improving proactive, preventative and teaching based strategies to increase desirable, healthy skills and thus reduce problem situations.
+PCSC differs from the ABA service in that PCSC the focus and whole scope of the service is on identifying barriers to a good quality of life and improving proactive, preventative and teaching based strategies to increase desirable, healthy skills and thus reduce problem situations.
 In addition, the PCSC will require providers with a less involved level of training and experience than ABA.